BitcoinDesign/Guide/guide/payments/send.md

 - Clicking a payment link
 - Scanning a QR code
 - Receiving a contactless payment request (using [NFC](https://en.wikipedia.org/wiki/Near-field_communication) or [Bluetooth](https://en.wikipedia.org/wiki/Bluetooth))

+Below are visualizations of some of these entry points.

 {% include image-gallery.html pages = page.imagesEntryPoints %}